 That bridge leads not only from the visible world to the invisible, but also from the past to the present, from collective experience to the individual soul.

-It reaches us where words fall short, and opens spaces where the rational meets the spiritual, and the material meets the transcendent.
+It reaches us where words fall short and opens spaces where the rational meets the spiritual, and the material merges with the transcendent.

 Epilogue: The Echo of Voices